pzaino/microETL/README.md

 # microETL

-A library and framework for data transformation using multiple data sources, DSL and multiple data destinations.
+A library and framework for data transformation, ETL (Extract, Transform and Load) and data migration using multiple data sources, DSL and multiple data destinations.

 ## Installation